Dr Maria Kempnich

 If we are committing to continuously excelling across a lifetime – why not make it a worthwhile and even blissful experience?

 I am interested in how a period of transition affects our relationships and mental health.
 The importance of maintaining supporting relationships for our health, well-being, and performance can hardly be overstated.
 Social support is especially needed during potentially stressful times of change.
 Yet, the relationships offering such support might themselves appear especially fragile during such times, and contribute to experiences of heightened levels of anxiety, depression, or loneliness – the pandemic serves as an excellent example.

 Using prospective, longitudinal designs and combining personal and cohort social network analyses, my work aims to provide a better understanding of what factors predict how such a transition is experienced by whom.
 My research integrates theories from social, evolutionary, and clinical psychology to gain a more comprehensive understanding of how changes in our (social) world affect us.

 I am moreover interested in better understanding how mindfulness can combat and prevent such heightened levels of anxiety, depression, and loneliness, and how a regular practice can even further the lives of those already doing well and choosing to connect with themselves in a curious, non-judgemental, and compassionate manner.

 Ultimately, I hope to contribute to a shift in how we approach demanding periods of change, so that both individuals and organisations can better navigate the challenges such times bring, and experience these as enriching and even enjoyable endeavours.

-I tutor in prelims Psychology, Part 1 Social Psychology and Individual Differences and Psychological Disorders, and offer a wide-range of academic skill sessions to support my students in creating the proficiency, confidence, and conducive environment necessary to fully immerse themselves into their studies.
+I tutor in Introduction to Psychology, Social Psychology, and Individual Differences and Clinical Psychology, and offer a range of academic skill sessions to support my students in creating the proficiency, confidence, and conducive environment necessary to successfully immerse themselves into their studies.